Average Resting Heart Rate

 A 15 second pulse is recommended for taking heart rate during

 rest and exercise.
-If an accurate pulse can not obtained during
+If an accurate pulse cannot be obtained during

 exercise, it is acceptable to stop exercising and immediately